-Other data Finally, to compute our control variables, we combine several datasets from the Historical, Demographic, Economic, and Social Data: The United States, 1790-2002 (ICPSR 2896).31 First, the census data for 1930, 1940, 1950, 1960 and 1970 provide us with information on population per county, median income per county (1950 only), median school year for those above 25 years per county (1940 and 1950 only), the percentage of church members per county (1950 only), the percentage of foreigners per county (all years32), the percentage of black population (all years) and the percentage of urban population per county (missing for 1960 and 1970).
-For periods pre-1950, we use (1 - % illiterate) \times 10 as a proxy for the median school years.33 Second, the County data book for 1952, 1956, 1962 and 1967 give us the median school years, the median income, and the urban population for post-1950 years.
+of black population (all years) and the percentage of urban population per county (missing for 1960 and 1970).
+For periods pre-1950, we use $(1 - \% \text{ illiterate}) \times 10$ as a proxy for the median school years.32 Second, the County data book for 1952, 1956, 1962 and 1967 give us the median school years, the median income, and the urban population for post-1950 years.
 Information on post-1950 percentage of church members comes from the Religious Study.
 For all these variables, we interpolate the results for each year using a natural cubic spline interpolation.
 Finally, we use the newspaper market population data from Gentzkow et al. (2011), which is imputed for non-census years.